zepto-lang/zepto/README.md

 You will need cabal for using zepto.

-After cloning via git (using the `--recursive` flag to make sure you get all the submodules), building is done via invoking `cabal install`.
+After cloning via git (using the `--recursive` flag to make sure you get all the submodules), building is done via invoking `cabal install` after pulling the latest version of all linked submodules.
 Or `make`, because a plain old Makefile is included, too.
 After building you can run `make test` to check your installation.